In view of the current developments with regard to the coronavirus, this training will only be available online on 25, 26 and 28 May 2020.

 Every import is preceded by an export from another territory.
 In this advanced module, participants will gain insights in the barriers upon export and will learn to understand the importance of compliance with all formalities and controls – which have grown in importance in recent years.
 The sessions relate to the formalities upon export (and the tax implications linked thereto), sanctions, and export controls.
 Both theory and practice are covered in this interactive module, allowing participants to implement their learnings after successful completion of the programme.

 The module will be supervised by Philippe Heeren - Attorney for Reed Smith and Lecturer on Customs and International Trade at Tilburg University.

 This advanced module can be taken by participants who have already passed the basic programme or can prove that they have obtained an equivalent degree of experience.

 This module consists of three days of classes on:

 - May 25 and 26, 2020 from 9.30 a.m. to 12.30 p.m. and from 1.30 p.m. to 4.30 p.m.

 - May 28, 2020 from 9.30 a.m. to 12.30 p.m.

 All classes are taught in English and involve a high degree of interaction.
 Participants who attend all classes and pass the exam at the end of the advanced module receive a certificate.

-The exam will take place on Friday 5 June 2020 from 9.30 a.m. to 12.00 p.m., room (to be defined), Prinsstraat 13, 2000 Antwerp.
+The exam will take place on Thursday 18 June 2020 from 9.30 a.m. to 12.00 p.m., location: Stadscampus, room C101.
 Foreign participants are offered the opportunity to take the exam from a distance.